jeftegoes/LinuxUbuntuOverviewAndCommands/README.md

 # How to install SSH server in Ubuntu

-## The procedure to install a ssh server in Ubuntu Linux is as follows:
 1. Open the terminal application for Ubuntu desktop.
 2. For remote Ubuntu server you must use BMC or KVM or IPMI tool to get console access
 3. Type `sudo apt-get install openssh-server`